comocamp/web/content/participation/index.md

 +++
-draft = true
+draft = false
 title = "How to participate"
 description = """
-Please note, our tickets are **non-refundable**, as we organize this conference non-profit on a pure cost basis and without any risk premium.
-Please also note, for the same reason our ticket prices do not contain any value added tax (VAT), as the camp is organized by the non-profit association Collaborate Vienna.
+Please note that our tickets are **non-refundable** and that they do not contain any deductible value added tax (VAT), as the camp is organized by "Collaborate Vienna", a non-profit association registered by austrian law.
 """
 background = "alternate"
 [[ tickets ]]